-- 4) Porches and Entryways - a.
+4) Porches and Entryways

+- a.
 Historic entryways and porches shall be retained and preserved including steps, columns, balustrades, doors, railings, brackets, roofs, cornices and entablatures. - b.
 If replacement of a porch element is necessary, repair or replace only the deteriorated or missing detail with new materials that match the design of the original as closely as possible.
-Deteriorated porch flooring may be replaced with wood or other material approved by the Architectural and Historic Review Board. - c.
+Deteriorated porch flooring may be replaced with wood or other material approved by the Architectural and Historic Review Board.

+- c.
 Reconstruction of missing or extensively deteriorated porches is permitted.
 If adequate documentation is not available, a new design may be approved if compatible with the style and period of the building. - d.
 Enclosure of porches on primary elevations are prohibited.
 Porches on rear elevations not seen from public right-of-way may be screened or enclosed as long as it can be installed or removed without damage to the historical structure. - e.
 The installation of temporary features to aid the handicapped and disabled is permitted.
-Whenever possible, any handicapped-accessible features should be added to a noncharacter defining elevation and designed so that they can be installed or removed without damaging the historical structure. - f.
+Whenever possible, any handicapped-accessible features should be added to a non-character defining elevation and designed so that they can be installed or removed without damaging the historical structure. - f.
 Paint schemes that are most appropriate to the architectural style and period of the structure are recommended.
 Example: Victorian colors for a Victorian structure, Colonial colors for colonial structures, etc. Colors chosen from the "historical color collection" of most major paint brands are generally acceptable. - g.
 Painting architectural details such as trim, brackets, corner boards, and mouldings a contrasting color than the body is recommended, for the purpose of accentuating these details as would be appropriate for the period of significance of the structure. - h.
-Pressure treated wood should not be used for decorative elements (i.e. balustrades, railings, cornices) visible from the public right-of way. - 6) Architectural Details - a.
-Original architectural components and details shall be retained whenever possible. - b.
-When architectural components or details must be replaced, the new components and details shall match the historical elements as closely as possible in style, proportion, and material.
+Use of pressure treated wood for decorative elements (i.e. balustrades, railings, cornices) is discouraged, unless painted using approved paint colors.